Fair Access Protocol

 The information provided to schools in SAM is all the information parents have provided on their application, and if any school referring a pupil for consideration under fair access has provided further information to support their referral, we will then add this to SAM.

-AIPs receive funding from the LA to support the Re-inclusion Officer role, and that if schools require support with gathering background information to inform an admission decision, this needs to be agreed locally within the AIP.
+AIPs receive funding from the LA to support the Re-inclusion Officer role, and if schools require support with gathering background information to inform an admission decision, this needs to be agreed locally within the AIP.

 All schools are required to identify a representative to attend panels who: